 Every aspect of your planned flight can change without notice: the number of seats available, the Roll Call time, the boarding and departure times, even the baggage weight limit.

-There is a lot of “hurry up and wait” when flying Space-A. You may rush to get to the terminal in time for Roll Call, and then sit there for 5 hours before boarding.
+There is a lot of “hurry up and wait” when flying Space-A. You may rush to get to the terminal in time for Roll Call, only to sit there for 5 hours before boarding.
 It can be tricky to decide when you need to stay put and when you can monitor the situation from your phone or computer.
 Sometimes the terminal will announce a significant delay, only to call for boarding 30 minutes later.
-Other times we waited in the terminal all day with bags packed only to find out the flight we were hoping to catch wasn’t taking off until the next day.
+Other times we waited in the terminal all day with bags packed only to find out the flight wasn’t taking off until the next day.
 The terminal staff may give you an idea of whether it’s safe to leave, but often it’s your call.

 One thing is certain: do not go back to sleep if you wake up and see that an early morning Roll Call has been pushed back.
 Go to the terminal at the original Roll Call time.
 My husband and I learned that lesson multiple times.